tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 |meetup   |1    |
 |slides   |1    |

-The cateogry `post` is the most popular, followed by `course` and `book`, `question` and `video` have the same number of items (2) and in the last two spots are `meetup` and `slides`.
+The category `post` is the most popular, followed by `course` and `book`, `question` and `video` have the same number of items (2) and in the last two spots are `meetup` and `slides`.

 ## Analyzing the results

-This section dives into the results found, presents a brief exaplanation of each item in the list.
+This section dives into the results found, presents a brief explanation of each item in the list.
 Therefore, this section does not cover the categories `question`, `meetup`, `video` and `slides` as they present less than three items.

 ### Posts

-The post category is the most popular with 66, as a first exploration the posts were read, and for each of them a pattern name was manually asigned, based on the content of the post.
+The post category is the most popular with 66, as a first exploration the posts were read, and for each of them a pattern name was manually assigned, based on the content of the post.
 Most of them have more the one pattern associated with it, for example, the first post, in the list covered 22 patterns.

 This process was repeated for each post in the list.
 Once the classification was done, the word cloud {% cite word_cloud --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
-vizualization was generated (the process is described in the next sentence).
+visualization was generated (the process is described in the next sentence).

 [![Word cloud generated based on the classification](/images/posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search/word_cloud.png "Word cloud generated based on the classification, click to see the visualization")](/artifacts/posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search/word-cloud){:target="_blank"}